Conformal welding of independent Gaussian multiplicative chaos measures

-Applying the dominated convergence theorem to the first integral in this upper bound (and recalling that the second is uniformly bounded over $n$ by the area theorem) we see that the left hand side of \eqref{e:DilatationConv} converges to zero.
-Hence $F$ satisfies the desired Beltrami equation.
+Applying Vitali's convergence theorem to the first integral in this upper bound (and recalling that the second is uniformly bounded over $n$ by the area theorem) we see that the left hand side of \eqref{e:DilatationConv} converges to zero.
+Hence $G$ satisfies the desired Beltrami equation. \end{proof}